rilldata/rill/docs/docs/reference/cli/project/reconcile.md

 :::warning Deprecation Notice

-This is a **legacy** command that's been preserved for backwards compatibility. *Starting in Rill v0.37.0 and newer*, we recommend using the [rill project refresh](refresh.md) and [rill project reset](reset.md) commands to refresh and reset / redeploy your projects respectively.
+This is a **legacy** command that's been preserved for backwards compatibility. *Starting in Rill v0.37.0 and newer*, we recommend using the [rill project refresh](refresh.md) and [rill project reset](reset.md) commands to refresh and reset/redeploy your projects respectively.

 :::